DirtyHairy/nacl-glow/README.md

 `.pexe` executables on a webserver in order to try out the program.
 You can find a built version [here](http://www.cspeckner.de/nacl/glow).
 The program builds fine with pepper version 30.

+**Native client currently only works in chrome.
+If the module fails to load, make sure that native client is enabled in the chrome [settings](chrome://flags)**

+## The controls

+* **Radius** Line radius.
+* **Bleed** The percentage of intensity distritibuted from a pixel to its eight neightbours during each frame.
+Rounding errors lead to decay over time due to bleeding even if the decay controls are set to zero.
+Zero disables bleeding.
+* **Exponential decay** Controls a factor between zero and one which is multiplied with each pixels intensity each frame after bleeding.
+More precisely, it is 15 minus the "half-time frame count".
+Zero disables exponential decay.
+* **Linear decay** Amount of intensity subtracted each frame after bleeding and exponential decay.
+* **Target FPS** Frames per second aimed for by the program.
+Note that the rate control algorithm is not very sophisticated, so this will get increasingly inaccurate for higher FPS.

+In addition, the two FPS displays show the actual measured FPS. *Processing FPS* are the FPS at which the processing loop runs, while *Rendering FPS* are the FPS rendered by the browser and which might be lower than the number of frames processed.